 - Part A includes administrative information about the applicant organisations (future coordinator, beneficiaries, affiliated entities and associated partners) and the summarised budget for the proposal.
 Fill it in directly online - Part B (description of the action) covers the technical content of the proposal.
 Download the mandatory word template from the Submission System, fill it in and upload it as a PDF file - Annexes (see section 5).
-Upload them as PDF file (single or multiple depending on the slots; the budget table can be uploaded as Excel file).
+Upload them as PDF file (single or multiple depending on the slots).
+Excel upload is sometimes possible, depending on the file type.